 It’s day surgery and you can return to work 24 hours later.

-If ear discharge (pus or liquid running out of the ears) happens any time in the year after surgery, start antibiotic ear drops within 24 hours.
+Ear discharge (pus or liquid running out of the ears) is not normal.
+It means you have an infection and you need to start antibiotic ear drops within 24 hours.

 Tubes are helpful for people who have: